Delphine Blanc

-Delphine Blanc (born 7 June 1983 in La Tronche) is a French football player who last played for Paris Saint-Germain of the Division 1 Féminine.
+Delphine Blanc (born 7 June 1983) is a French football player who last played for Paris Saint-Germain of the Division 1 Féminine.
 She plays as a right back, but is also capable of playing in the midfield.
 Blanc is currently a member of the senior team making her debut in 2006.
 She played with the team at UEFA Women's Euro 2009.